-The two applications may share the same Dynamics 365 moniker, but the underlying data structure is completely different.
-While it’s plausible that Microsoft may look to move the F&O entities on to the Common Data Service, it’s a huge undertaking, so we expect a continued focus on the Data Integrator and Dual Write instead.
+Dynamics 365 Customer Engagement and Dynamics 365 Finance and Operations may share the same Dynamics 365 brand, but the underlying data structure is completely different.
+Microsoft is working on allowing exports of direct tables and entities to Dataverse (Common Data Service / CDS), it’s a huge undertaking, so we expect a continued focus on the Data Integrator and Dual Write instead.

 What Dual Write does